aaronrotman/discord-bot/README.md

 # Discord Bot

 A discord bot that provides Ethereum blockchain data in response to user prompts.
+Data includes the current price of Ethereum and the current gas prices for Ethereum.

 ## Tools used:
 * Python